Gianice/backtester_portfolio_optimization/README.md

 A modular backtesting engine for systematic equity strategies, built from the data layer up.
 The emphasis is on **making the numbers trustworthy** — realistic fills, explicit transaction costs, and no look-ahead — rather than on finding alpha.

-The headline result is that the strategy tested here **loses to buy-and-hold**.
-That is reported rather than buried, because the purpose of the harness is to produce numbers you can defend.
+The headline result is that the strategy tested here **captures 36% of the return available from buy-and-hold, and beats it on 13 of 87 tickers**.
+That is reported up front rather than buried, because the purpose of the harness is to produce numbers you can defend.

 ---